yaqwsx/PcbDraw/doc/pcbdraw.md

 - plotting them.
 The result is a simplified and stylized board image.
 However, you have to supply hand-drawn footprint images.
 It can also remap symbols, easily select board style and also, render resistor values color bands.
 - rendering them.
-This optional invokes Pcbnew's 3D renderer and renders the 3D image of the board.
-Note that this option doesn't work on Windows and its implementation is rather hacky and fragile as KiCAD doesn't offer any API for programmatically obtaining 3D renders of the board.
+This invokes `kicad-cli pcb render` to produce a 3D image of the board.
+Requires KiCAD 9 or newer.

 ## Plotting boards